Presidential War Powers, the Take Care Clause, and Article 2(4) of the U.N. Charter

 Yet Article II of the Constitution is not only a source of presidential war powers, it also imposes constraints on those same powers.
 Article II, Section 3 requires that the President “Take Care that the Laws be faithfully executed.”
 The “Laws” encompass treaties, including the U.N.
 Charter, which sharply restricts the use of force by States.

 This Article argues that by virtue of the Take Care Clause, Article 2(4) of the U.N.
 Charter binds the President as a matter of domestic law.
-In advancing this claim, this Article relies primarily upon the arguments of the Executive Branch itself in three superficially distinct, though interrelated domains.
+In substantiating this proposition, this Article relies primarily upon the arguments of the Executive Branch itself in three superficially distinct, though interrelated domains.
 I demonstrate that the U.S. officials and experts involved in the drafting of the U.N.
 Charter as well as the senators who provided their advice and consent to the treaty shared an understanding that the Charter would be a “Law” within the meaning of the Take Care Clause.
 I then show how the President’s duty to execute the Charter was a key element of the Truman Administration’s constitutional justification for directing the Korean “police action” in the absence of prior congressional authorization.
 By synthesizing Executive Branch views on war powers, the Take Care Clause, and Article 2(4), this Article shows how Presidential arguments advancing claims of authority also delineate the scope of the corresponding constitutional duties.

 The conclusion that Article 2(4) is a “Law” has significant implications for the allocation of war powers.
 Contrary to Barr’s 1989 memo, by virtue of the later-in-time rule, it is Congress, not the President that possesses the authority to “override” this treaty provision.

 Keywords: War Powers, U.N.
 Charter, Jus Ad Bellum, Use of Force, Constitutional Law; Syria; Article 2(4); OLC

 Suggested Citation: Suggested Citation